bicycle-codes/image/README.md

 npx image.resize ./file.jpg --output ./output-dir
 ```

-This will create 4 files in the output directory -- `file-480.jpg`, `file-768.jpg`, and `file-1024.jpg`, and `file.jpg`.
+This will create 4 files in the output directory -- `file-480.jpg`, `file-768.jpg`, `file-1024.jpg`, and `file.jpg`.
 It will copy the original file in addition to resizing it to new versions.

 ### node
 Or use this in node